-- Selective ALD is a difficult issue and current research topic...it should not be expected that materials will deposit on only certain materials.
+- Selective MVD is a difficult issue and current research topic.
+It should not be expected that materials will deposit only on certain materials.

-The films available on the Fiji1 is determined by the precursors installed in the system.
-In general, anything possible on the Savannah or the Fiji2 is possible on the Fiji1.
-The Fiji1 tool is currently maintained without a DI water source so primarily plasma assisted recipes are recommended.
-If you need to run a thermal film on the tool, please discuss with Michelle Rincon (email@example.com) or J Provine (firstname.lastname@example.org) to discuss.
-The list of available precursors is maintained on this page and also on a file on the desktop of control computer.
+The films available on the MVD at any specific time are determined by the precursors installed in the system.
+The list of available precursors is maintained on this page, while the list of installed precursors is maintained on Badger and the MVD control software.
 The file on the computer is the final word on what precursors are installed on the system currently.
-In the event that this website and the file on the computer disagree - follow the document on the control computer.
+In the event that Badger and the file on the computer disagree - follow the document on the control computer.

 Current films available (in stock precursors):

-For the list of currently installed precursors consult the Fiji1 control program and badger for the most recent changes.
+For the list of currently installed precursors consult the document on the MVD and Badger for the most recent changes.

-If the precursor or film you want is not shown here, please contact the quality circle.
+*Other organic thin film depositions are welcome to be characterized.
+Please contact the quality circle to explore more options.
 New materials and special runs can be possible as needed and with appropriate planning.